Persistent Depressive Disorder in Children

 Keep all appointments with your child’s healthcare provider.

 Talk with your child’s healthcare provider about other providers who will be included in your child’s care.
 Your child may get care from a team that may include counselors, therapists, social workers, psychologists, and psychiatrists.
-Your child’s care team will depend on your child’s needs and how serious his or her depression is.
+Your child’s care team will depend on your child’s needs and how serious their depression is.

-Tell others about your child’s disorder.
+Tell others who need to know about your child’s disorder.
 Work with your child’s healthcare provider and schools to create a treatment plan.

-If depression significantly interferes with your child’s ability to succeed in school, he or she may be eligible for specific protections and reasonable accommodations under the Americans with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.
+If depression significantly interferes with your child’s ability to succeed in school, they may be eligible for specific protections and reasonable accommodations under the Americans with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.
 Talk with your child’s teacher or school principal about how to get more information.

 Reach out for support from local community services.
 Being in touch with other parents who have a child with this disorder may be helpful.